Quick Start Guide

 Most quest bags will require you to hit the Combine button at the bottom once full

-Press J to bring up a journal of NPC conversations
+Press J to bring up your journal, which contains a history of prior NPC conversations

-Holding an item and clicking on the NPC will hand them the item
+Pick up an item on your cursor, then click on an NPC to hand them the item

 NPCs will give back items they do not want